thebkv/bkv/ruth04.md

 ### 5. Nearness → Willingness → Redemption

-Two men are near enough to participate in the redemption structure.
+Being the nearest relative is not enough to complete the story.

-The nearer man has prior right.
+The nearer kinsman has the first right but declines the full responsibility.

-Boaz ultimately acts.

-This prevents an oversimplified reading of redemption.

-Relationship creates possibility.

-Willingness carries it into action.
+Boaz stands farther away in the legal order, but he is willing to carry the obligation once the nearer claim is released.

+Ruth therefore distinguishes the ability to redeem from the willingness to redeem.

 **Confidence: ESTABLISHED**

 ---

-### 6. Acquisition → Responsibility
+### 6. Inheritance → Responsibility

-The nearer man initially accepts the opportunity when land is presented.

-He withdraws when the full obligation becomes clear.
+The nearer kinsman's decision turns when he learns that the matter involves more than acquiring Elimelech's land.

-Boaz accepts the land together with the responsibility for Ruth and the dead man's name.
+The inheritance carries responsibility toward Ruth and the dead man's name.

+Boaz accepts that responsibility.

-The chapter therefore distinguishes:
+The chapter therefore presents inheritance as something that must be faithfully carried, not simply possessed.

-**getting something**

-from:

-**restoring something.**

-Interiorly, this is a strong model for the difference between self-interest and redemptive responsibility.

 **Confidence: STRONG RECONSTRUCTION**